front-end-intermediate/session-1/readme.md

 See the [Mozilla Developer's Network](https://developer.mozilla.org/en-US/docs/Web/JavaScript) entry on JS and on [DOM](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model) scripting.

-## EXERCISE - Step One - Generated content from an Array
+## EXERCISE - Step One

+Generated content from an Array.

 Open index-START.html in Sublime text and examine the html. ????